dtpublic/malhar-angular-dashboard/README.md

 You acknowledge that your submissions to DataTorrent on this repository are made pursuant the terms of the Apache License, Version 2.0 (http://www.apache.org/licenses/LICENSE-2.0.html) and constitute "Contributions," as defined therein, and you represent and warrant that you have the right and authority to do so.

+**When adding new javascript files, please prepend our Apache v2.0 license header, which can be copy pasted from the [CONTRIBUTING.md file](https://github.com/DataTorrent/malhar-angular-dashboard/blob/master/CONTRIBUTING.md).**

 ## Examples